|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 In March 1992, artist Lyne Robichaud was invited to display her paintings at Concordia University’s Women’s Centre.
 Organizers of the exhibition decided to ban some of her paintings that featured women of colour carrying fruit on their heads.
 Organizers at the Women’s Centre justified the ban, expressing that as a white woman Robichaud should not be painting black women at all, let alone in “stereotypical” “Chiquita Banana” poses.
 Robichaud, believing the ban to be absurd, noted that by the same logic “only men should paint men and only women should paint women.”

-Concordia Student Union’s (CSU) mission includes a defence of “students’ rights.”
+The Concordia Student Union’s (CSU) mission statement reads:

-CSU’s Standing Regulations, section 97, defines requirements for student organizations to be officially recognized as clubs by the CSU.
-The criteria for registration require, among other things, that “[t]he objectives and activities of the group should be seen as attempting to contribute to the educational, recreational, social, or cultural values of the Student Union and the University,” and that “[t]he group must be unique with its ideas, events and activities.”
+CSU’s Standing Regulations, section 96, defines requirements for student organizations to be officially recognized as clubs by the CSU.
+The criteria for registration require, among other things, that “[t]he objectives and activities of the group should be seen as attempting to contribute to the educational, recreational, social, or cultural values of the Student Union and the University.”
 It further states that club membership “must be open to all members of the Student Union, without restriction on the grounds of national origin, race, religion, sex, sexual orientation, disability or faculty of study.”

-Chapter 2 of “Book XII – General Provisions”, contained in the Standing Regulations, gives CSU Council broad powers to disregard any Regulations maintained in the document:
+Chapter II of “Book XII – Final Provisions”, contained in the Standing Regulations, gives CSU Council broad powers to disregard any Regulations maintained in the document:

 Any ordinary motion, resolution or regulation who derogates from the code can only be adopted with a clause stating that the motion operates regardless of the Code of Standing Regulations.
 The clause must state which article (s) are not to be applied towards the motion.
 Such motion requires a 2/3 majority vote and will cease to have effect 4 months following its approval.